“Wherever you are is the entry point” – Kabir

 Not all breaths are created equal.
 A simple but effective exercise for calming the nervous system is a timed breath where the exhale is longer than the inhale.

-You can do this at your desk or on your couch at work or at home.
+You can do this at your desk at work or on your couch at home.

 - Begin breathing through your nose.
 Inhale for a count of two.